 Other Things To Do and Places To Visit

 Berlin has its own Guggenheim museum!
 Admission is free every Monday so be sure to time your visit here on that day to save your travel budget for something else!

 A picturesque scene, this canal is a long stretch that’s parallel to the spree river.
 Have a lovely walk here at sunset.
 Many people gather here also for drinks since there are a lot of beer gardens dotted around!
 A great local free thing to do in Berlin!

 Check out this iconic fountain that is located at the very center of the city.
 Neptunbrunnen, or Neptune’s fountain is a beautiful sight.
 Standing at 10 meters tall with a baroque style, it consists of a statue of Neptune (the god of the seas) and four women surrounding him representing the four rivers of Prussia (the old name of Germany).

 39. Street Art

 Walk or bike all over Berlin and discover the amazing street art dotted all over the city.
 There is so much of it here!
 Check some of them out in these areas: Kreuzberg, Lake Tegel Art Park, Urban Spree Area, East Side Gallery, around Moritzplatz and Urban Nation.
 Some of the most notable ones are The Cosmonaut by Victor Ash, Elephant playing a balloon by Jadore Tong, Linda’s Ex by Ronald Brueckner and Robi the Dog.

 40. Berliner Philharmonie

-For a world famous concert hall, you would probably think that it costs an arm and a leg to get tickets to a show inside.
+For a world famous concert hall, you would probably think that it costs an arm and a leg to get tickets to a show inside and it would never make it on a list of free things to do in Berlin.
 Yes in some cases, maybe that’s how it is but every Tuesday from September to June, they actually offer free lunchtime concerts every 1pm.
 Be sure to catch one for a chance to experience this superior concert hall.